Jeffery-Ni/Any_chord_trainer/README.md

 - **Light external dependencies**
   Uses only the Python standard library.
   ➜ The only additional module is `sounddevice` from `play_chord_test.py`, if play_the_chord option is false, you don't need any additional dependency
+- **🎧 You can play the chord to see if you are right!! 🎧** As stated above, this functions needs additionsl package

 ## 🚀 Quick Start